 I’ll Look Put-Together For My Post-Birth Photos

 Expectation: Post-birth photos will look flawless.
 I’ll have my makeup on, a nice hair-do, and an easy smile.
-My baby and partner, of course, cooperating for all of it.
+My baby and partner, of course, are cooperating for all of it.

 Reality: I did have a colorful headband I wore when my first daughter was born.
-That made it into some photos from the delivery room.
-But the reality was my hair was tied up in a messy bun and I was so out of it (and blissed-out) that I didn’t care much what I looked like in the photos.
+And it made it into some photos from the delivery room.
+But the reality was I tied up my hair in a messy bun, and I was so out of it (and blissed-out) that I didn’t care much what I looked like in the photos.
 I went into labor first thing in the morning and didn’t have time to do my hair or makeup.
 Later, it took me several days after my oldest was born to take my first shower because everything down yonder hurt so much.
 It was hard to stand, let alone walk.
-After that first shower I finally got dressed—into a comfy pair of sweats and a sweatshirt.
+After that first shower, I finally got dressed—into a comfy pair of sweats and a sweatshirt.
 And yes, another messy bun.
 And yes, I had a big smile on my face, too. 🙂

 Contractions and Pushing Are Gonna Hurt!

 Reality: Not necessarily.
 This is certainly true for some women.
 But for others (myself) included—the worst pain can be from other procedures.
 I was induced for the birth of my second daughter.
 Both the insertion of the catheter and the process of having an IV needle inserted into my hand were by far the most painful experiences.
 The first nurse was unable to insert the IV into the top of my hand.
 After many tries and a lot of blood, another nurse took over and eventually got the thing in somewhere on my wrist, I believe!
 I did have an epidural for the birth itself.
 So that took the edge off considerably when it came to the contractions and pushing.

 I’ll Deliver In The Hospital

-Expectation: I have a vision for where the birth will take place and I expect that to be the location.
+Expectation: I have a vision for where the birth will occur, and I expect that to be the location.